hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ### Windows 7, 8.x and 10

 1. Securely transfer the generated `.p12` file to your computer, then import it into the "Computer account" certificate store.
-To import the `.p12` file, run the following from an <a href="http://www.winhelponline.com/blog/open-elevated-command-prompt-windows/" target="_blank">elevated command prompt</a>:
+To import the `.p12` file, run the following from an [elevated command prompt](http://www.winhelponline.com/blog/open-elevated-command-prompt-windows/):

    ```console
    # Import .p12 file (replace with your own value)
    certutil -f -importpfx "\path\to\your\file.p12" NoExport
    ```

    Alternatively, you can manually import the `.p12` file.
-Click <a href="https://wiki.strongswan.org/projects/strongswan/wiki/Win7Certs" target="_blank">here</a> for instructions.
+Click [here](https://wiki.strongswan.org/projects/strongswan/wiki/Win7Certs) for instructions.
 Make sure that the client cert is placed in "Personal -> Certificates", and the CA cert is placed in "Trusted Root Certification Authorities -> Certificates".

    **Note:** Ubuntu 18.04 users may encounter the error "The password you entered is incorrect" when trying to import the `.p12` file.
 See [Troubleshooting](#troubleshooting).